Zenaéca Singh

 Exhibitions

-• 2023 Greatest Hits: The Leeuwenhof Slave Quarters Remembrance Gallery 4th Iteration with AVA, Investec Cape Town Art fair Anti-Booth
+• 2023 Greatest Hits: Leeuwenhof Slave Quarters Remembrance Gallery, 4th Iteration with AVA

 • 2022 Tracing the Home, Michaelis School of Fine Art, Cape Town